How do I effectively market my small-business?

 How can you make the right marketing decisions if you don’t know anything about marketing?

-80-percent of e-commerce fail in the next months of their launch.
+80-percent of e-commerce businesses fail in the first months of their launch.
 Why?
-Mainly because they don’t know anything about business and/or marketing.
+Mainly because they don’t know anything about marketing in today’s digital-first world.

 You can waste a lot of your money and time by: